-While the IRS almost always requires taxes to be paid on money you receive, knowing the key differences between a loan and income could help clarify any confusion when doing your taxes.
+When taking out a personal loan, it’s always wise to be completely up-to-date on all personal loan tax implications.
+While the IRS usually requires taxes to be paid on money you receive, knowing the key differences between a loan and income could help clarify any confusion when doing your taxes.

 Loans vs. Income